johbenrivcar/setedious/README.md

 * You can use a mixture of callbacks on specific execSQL calls and data set monitors.
 During execution of an execSql() call with a callback function, any returned data set with a name matching a data set monitor will be delivered separately to the monitor before being delivered to the callback with all the other data sets.

-Errors are also returned as a data set named **errors**, with each row in the set being a single reported error.
+SQL errors are also returned as a data set named **errors**, with each row in the set being a single reported error.
 The sequence of errors is the order in which errors were encountered, not order of severity.
 **The SQL code or any stored procedure can add error lines to the errors data set simply by returning one or more data sets with the name "errors".

 ### Basic features